chinmay2312/Cloud-Provider-Simulation/README.md

     * `AppTest`: Integration test

 ##Steps to run

+You may choose to run the project either online or offline

+* Online: Through BitBucket portal
+    * Go to `Commits` section
+    * Choose the latest commit
+    * Click `Run pipeline`
+    * Choose a pipeline:
+        * `default` builds the project and runs Unit & Integration tests
+        * `run_main` runs `MainApp` which is the Main class for this project
+    * Hit `Run`
+* Offline: By downloading the project (Refer to [Setting up](#markdown-header-setting-up))
     * Launch terminal & navigate project root level
     * The input configuration can be customised in the file `application.conf`
     * Run the command `sbt "runMain com.uic.cs441.project.MainApp"`
     * The output would be presented in the terminal itself, as a summary table for each input cloudlet

 ##How to download the docker image